 Don't be that guy.
 That guy goes home alone every time.

 But your zip code can become a problem if you live on the outskirts of a large metro area.
-Believe me when I tell you we’ve had clients in Manhattan who weren’t interested in meeting anyone just across the bridge in Brooklyn.
+For instance if you live in Manhattan, you may not want to consider dating anyone who lives across the bridge in Brooklyn for logistical regions.

 The bigger the city, the more this matters.
 When she checks out your profile after you message her, living 20 miles away from that city girl could very well blow your chances.